YeDeming/THUTag/readme.md

 Part II: How To Compile THUTag
 ==============

-Environment : java (support java 1.8.0)
+Environment : java (support java 1.8.0) , Linux

 ant : Start a terminal in the directory "THUTag/", input command "ant" and then THUTag will be compiled; or you can choose the build.xml for "ant build" in eclipse.